Samuel A. Warner

 Samuel Adams Warner (1822–1897) was an American architect.

+Biography

-He studied architecture in his father Cyrus Lazelle Warner (1789-1852)'s office and partnered with his younger brother Benjamin Warner from 1862 to 1868.
+Warner studied architecture in his father Cyrus Lazelle Warner (1789-1852)'s office and partnered with his younger brother Benjamin Warner from 1862 to 1868.
 He designed dry goods merchant buildings for the H.B.
 Claflin Company, S.B.
 Chittendon & Company, Charles St. John, and H.D.
 Aldrich.
 He also designed the Marble Collegiate Church and several buildings in the SoHo neighborhood of westside Lower Manhattan in New York City's now designated Soho-Cast iron Historic District with significant examples of Cast iron architecture from 1879 to 1895.

 Benjamin Warner is credited with designing 33 Greene Street at the northwest corner of Grand Street in 1873.

+Legacy

+Warner Avenue in Roslyn and Roslyn Heights, New York is named after Samuel Warner.